Concerns and controversies at the 2014 Winter Olympics: Economy

 According to The New York Times the $50 billion or so lavished on Sochi is becoming a political liability.
 The stalling of the economy, despite the stimulus of Olympic spending, has raised worries about popular unrest directed at the Kremlin and a tightening of political freedoms in response once the Games are over.
-"It is about what Russia could have done with this money." said Aleksei A. Navalny, the Foundation for the Fight Against Corruption.
+"It is about what Russia could have done with this money." said Alexei Navalny, the Foundation for the Fight Against Corruption.

 According to IRN.Ru analytical agency, prices for land, located next to the shoreline, reach $150,000 per 100 m2, while price per square metre in average panel apartment building on the outskirts of the city already reaches $2000.
 "As a result of 2014 Olympics euphoria prices will rise annually by 15–20%," speculates Irina Tyurina, press secretary of Russian Tourist Industry Union.
-This could lead to decrease in tourist interest to Sochi, which already has fallen below Anapa, Gelendzhik and Adler.
+This could lead to decrease in tourist interest to Sochi, which already has fallen below Anapa, Gelendzhik, and Adler.

 After the IOC Evaluation Commission visited Sochi in February 2007, local authorities promised to buy the lands from Lower Imereti Bay long-time residents for a fair market price.
 But during the following half a year, no local resident could get their land approved as private property.

 While most Olympic Games have high cost overruns, for these Games they are much higher than usual.
 Much of the cost overruns have been blamed on corruption, with Boris Nemtsov claiming: "The Sochi Olympics are an unprecedented thieves' caper in which representatives of Putin's government are mixed up along with the oligarchs close to the government."
 According to research by Transparency International, a global anti-corruption watchdog, approximately 50 percent or more of the building costs went to corruption.

 Poor workers conditions and rights have also been raised as an issue of concern, with at least 25 people dying and many more injured in accidents on sites in 2012 and with workers not getting paid at all.